bvillasen/blog/astro/_posts/2019-07-04-enzo_no_dual_energy.md

 The Enzo Simulation is not using Dual Energy

-The Cholla Simulation is using the same Dual Energy parameters as described in Enzo paper **Dual Energy Parameters:** $$\eta=0.001$$    $$\beta_0 = 0.00$$     $$\beta_1 = 0.0$$
+The Cholla Simulation is using the same Dual Energy parameters as described in Enzo paper.

+**Dual Energy Parameters:** $$\eta=0.001$$    $$\beta_0 = 0.00$$     $$\beta_1 = 0.0$$